 Aboriginal fisheries consultative committees, animal welfare advisory committee, veterinary board of the NT.

 What we are doing

-Cyclone season has officially begun, so now is the time to start preparing for the wet season.
+Cyclone season has officially started and it is now time to start to prepare for extreme weather during the wet season.